HafseeMan/Webscraping-python/README.md

 2. Parse website data using an HTML parser (Beautiful Soup)
 3. Interact with forms and other website components

+In this repo:
-# In this repo.
-Excercises have been solved using different methods of webscraping with Python.
+## Excercises have been solved using different methods of webscraping with Python.